Remote Drive Mapping (SMB Shares) on Windows and Mac

 This is handy if you want to provide multi-user access to the same files - such as in the case of a MS Access database.

-If you have any questions, connect with us in our telegram group!
+If you have any questions, connect with us in our Telegram group!

 #The moving pieces